Use the Oil Paint Filter in Photoshop to Turn Photos to Paintings

-Transform your photos into stunning oil paintings with Photoshop's Oil Paint filter.
-Discover how the brush and lighting options affect different aspects of the oil painting effect, and how to adjust the effect in different areas by combining two Oil Paint filters on the same image!
+Learn how to use Photoshop's Oil Paint filter to turn photos into beautiful and stunning paintings.
+Discover how the Oil Paint filter's brush and lighting options affect different aspects of the painting effect, and how to combine two Oil Paint filters on the same image!
 A step-by-step tutorial.

 The Oil Paint filter in Photoshop can turn any photo into what looks like an oil painted masterpiece.
 In this tutorial, you'll learn how to use it create an oil painting effect, even if (like me) you have no painting skills at all.